mykebates/SlideShareEmbed/README.md

 SlideShareEmbed
 ===============

-jQuery plugins to embed SlideShare player by providing the URL
+jQuery plugin to embed SlideShare player by simply providing the URL

 #Usage